 Welcome to our blog about our experience in Puerto Rico, where our focus is on Hispanic Identities and Resilience.
 Over the next three weeks, you will hear from students about la brega in Puerto Rico.
 Brega and bregar are distinctly Puerto Rican words that mean to...

-Last weekend, I had the privilege of making my final speech to our 2025 graduating class of seniors at our baccalaureate service, for which they chose the theme of joy.
-Here are a few of the thoughts I shared with…
+Last weekend, I had the privilege of making my final speech to our 2025 graduating class of seniors at our baccalaureate service.
+I will remember this class for their imagination, courage and enthusiasm.
+In planning this baccalaureate service, they chose the theme of joy.
+Here are a few of the thoughts I shared with them, as well as the gift I gave them.

 - Blogs